learn-co-curriculum/dsc-standard-normal-distribution/README.md

 ### An example

 Imagine test results following a normal distribution with a mean of 50 and a standard deviation of 10.
 One of the students scored a 70 on the test.
-Using this information and z-scores makes it easy to tell how she performed in terms of standard deviations from the mean:
+Using this information and $z$-scores makes it easy to tell how she performed in terms of standard deviations from the mean:

 Imagine a person scored a 70 on a test, with results distribution having a mean of 50 and a standard deviation of 10, then they scored 2 standard deviations above the mean.
 Converting the test scores to $z$-scores, an X of 70 would be: